-As a result of these accounts payable automation best practices, the AP team is no longer tied up with manual data entry and chasing approval signatures for individual invoices.
-Instead, they can focus on high-value tasks such as submissions that Yooz has flagged for review, for instance duplicates, incomplete or fraudulent invoices.
+As a result of implementing accounts payable and invoice automation best practices to streamline how invoices are received, the AP team is no longer tied up with manual data entry or chasing approval signatures for individual invoices.
+Instead, they can focus on high-value tasks such as submissions flagged for review including duplicates, incomplete, or fraudulent invoices.

-The next step in getting accounts payable automation right deals with approving and initiating payments.
-Or, according to the Levvel report:
+The next steps in getting accounts payable right deals with approving and initiating payments.
+According to the Levvel report:

-ROI comes in many forms: no more time and money spent on filing and storing invoices, hunting for a specific document for review or an audit.
-Instead, a simple keyword search can bring up any entry from any invoice, much like performing a browser search.
+What does this really mean?
+ROI comes in many forms: reduced time and money spent on filing and storing invoices, no lengthy hunting for a specific document for review, centralized data for easy preparation for any kind of audit.
+Instead of all this, a simple keyword search can bring up any entry from any invoice (much like performing a browser search).
 The same level of granularity handling payable invoices also works on a mobile device.

 Consider once again Levvel’s take of what’s achievable courtesy of automation:

 “Reporting and analytics tools benefit users at all levels in an organization but are particularly useful for administrators and decision-makers with more strategic tasks and goals.
 Reports summarize spend activity and help managers and the C-suite to identify spending trends, optimize spend policies, and improve efficiency… The insights generated by advanced reporting and analytics tools aid C-suite professionals in targeting trouble spots and provide a holistic overview of the organization’s cash flow.”

 Rigorously doing your research and then incorporating the right automation processes can help a business avoid errors and bottlenecks.
 A solid process to achieve true accounts payable automation lives in the cloud and gives its users access to a constantly updated set of powerful tools, regardless of the business size.